Blast from the Past

 Parents Need to Know

 Parents need to know that the comedy in this film is based on an exaggerated clash of cultures -- the relative innocence and wholesomeness of the 1960s vs. the disillusionment and jaded materialism of the 1990s.
-Casual obscenities and swearing is prominent in the 1990s scenes, where there are also porn shops, sexy TV commercials, a prostitute in drag, and scenes in which characters appear to be high on marijuana or drugs.
-In the 1960s almost everyone smokes.
+Casual swearing is prominent in the 1990s scenes, where there are also porn shops, sexy TV commercials, a prostitute in drag, and scenes in which characters appear to be high on marijuana or drugs.
+In the 1960s, almost everyone smokes.
 And there's lots of drinking in both decades.

 What's the story?